P403n1x87/austin/README.md

 ![tui](art/austin-tui_wip.png)

-The current version only supports the 64-bit versions of Python on Linux-based operating systems that have not been compiled with the `--enable-shared` flag.
-Support for the i386 architecture is next in line, and then there might be support for other operating systems too.
+The current version only supports Python on Linux-based operating systems that have not been compiled with the `--enable-shared` flag.
+Support for other operating systems is next in line.

-> **NOTE** The TUI is still work in progress.
-Its main purpose is to provide
+> **NOTE** The TUI is experimental and still work in progress.
+Its main purpose
-> an example of how to use the output produce by Austin rather than an
+> is to provide an example of how to use the output produce by Austin rather
-> additional application to maintain.
+> than an additional application to maintain.

 # Installation